List of Coronation Street characters introduced in 2000: Judith Roberts

 Judith Roberts, portrayed by Jane Hogarth, was Sarah-Louise Platt's (Tina O'Brien) midwife during her pregnancy with Bethany (Amy and Emily Walton).
 She was present at her antenatal class when Jenny Lyons (Natalie Lawless) asked her if her mother can be at the birth of her son, Josh (Adam Chapman).
 Judith said it was a fine idea and gave Sarah's mother Gail (Helen Worth) advice on how to be a grandmother.

 In March 2016, Judith reappeared as Sarah's midwife when Sarah was pregnant with her son, Harry Platt.
 She checked in at the hospital with her sister in law Kylie (Paula Lane), afraid that something was wrong as she hadn't felt him move all day, but a scan showed that the baby was fine.
 Judith would later go on to deliver Harry by cesarean section.
+Judith appears again in 2018 when Nicola Rubinstein (Nicola Thorp) gave birth to Zack Rubinstein, and again in 2022 when Abi Webster (Sally Carman-Duttine gave birth to Alfie Franklin.
+She most recently appeared in 2024 when Lauren Bolton (Cait Fitton) gave birth to Frankie Bolton.

 Jenny Lyons

 Jenny Lyons, portrayed by Natalie Lawless, is a former friend of Sarah-Louise Platt (Tina O'Brien).
 They first met at a prenatal class, and like Sarah, also got pregnant at the age of just thirteen.
 She explained to Sarah that her boyfriend left her after she revealed her pregnancy to him.
 She then asked midwife Judith Roberts (Jane Hogarth) if her mother can be present at the baby's birth, and Judith happily agreed to the idea.
 Jenny would give birth to her son Josh (Adam Chapman) later in the year.

 When Jenny had her son christened, it inspired Sarah to give her daughter Bethany (Amy and Emily Walton) a christening of her own.
 Her best friend Candice Stowe (Nikki Sanderson) wanted Jenny to be godmother alongside Hayley Cropper (Julie Hesmondhalgh) as her mother Marion (Paula Simms) had forbidden her to go to the christening as she disapproved of Sarah, but Candice managed to sneak out with her then boyfriend Darren Michaels (Bruno Langley), and get angrily dragged out of the house by an embarrassing Marion.
 Jenny was present at the christening and the christening party.

 Jenny later attended a bonfire with the Platts in November with her mother and baby son Josh.
 She and Sarah also comforted Candice when she went out with Vikram Desai (Chris Bisson), pretending to be in her twenties, and felt humiliated when he found out she was actually fourteen years old.

 Jenny and her son last appeared at Bethany's first birthday party.
 She met Kevin Webster (Michael Le Vell), who lost his wife Alison (Naomi Radcliffe) and baby son Jake the previous year.
 He was upset by Josh's name as it was similar to Jake's.